reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- Spline Internal Thread Size: M3
 >- Spline Internal Thread Depth: 6mm

-  -   Arduino Mega 2560 Wifi R3: The MEGA2560 Wifi is a variant of the Arduino programmable board* that includes an ESP8266 Wifi chip.
+  -   **Arduino Mega 2560 Wifi R3**: The MEGA2560 Wifi is a variant of the Arduino programmable board* that includes an ESP8266 Wifi chip.
 It is used to manage the robot's mobility alongside the L298N Motor Controller, thus allowing the robot to move freely on a flat surface.
 > [!IMPORTANT]
 >- Microcontroller: ATmega2560
 >- Input voltage: 7-12V.